singhanveshak/celes/README.md

-A website where I can document cool new stuff I learn and hopefully help someone
+A website where I can document cool

 [A link](page1.html)